-BMW M boss Fran van Meel would love to see electrified M cars in the future.
+BMW M boss Frank van Meel would love to see electrified M cars in the future.

 BMW's Oliver Zipse pulls no punches when it comes to the fast-approaching electric era.
 While he believes an ICE ban would be premature, the outspoken CEO has said the company will cater to everyone's needs.
 This is evidenced by a vast lineup, comprised of combustion-engined vehicles, PHEVs, and EVs.
 There's even a hydrogen-powered SUV waiting in the wings.
 But what about M cars?

 Well, according to BMW M CEO Frank van Meel, electrified M cars are coming.
 He told Autocar that the iconic M3 may head down the battery-powered route.
 "Maybe it will go electric - but if it does, it will always be an M3.
 Whatever the powertrain, you should always be able to drive our cars and know they are M cars," he said.

 This may cause lightheadedness among the BMW community, but van Meel notes the M3 has always been about evolution.
 "Every time we change the story of the engine, from four-cylinder to six-cylinder to eight-cylinder to six-cylinder and a turbocharger, the story continues."

 Sure, the M3 derives plenty of character from its powerplant, but the performance car cemented its reputation on sharp handling and spirited dynamic characteristics.
 "If we bring [electric M cars], they will be so groundbreaking you will say: 'This is crazy.
 I didn't see that coming.'"
 With the Taycan, Porsche showed us electric power and fun aren't mutually exclusive.